n4demo/learn-helm-to-deploy-to-AKS/README.md

 11. Paste the return commands into the AZ CLI

-12. List the helm deployments
+12. List the helm deployments in the given namespace

 ```
 helm list --namespace=example-app
 ```

-13. View the objects using kubectl
+13. View the objects using kubectl in the given namespace

 ```
 kubectl get all --namespace=example-app